There are some fascinating folks out there in the bars. Going to one of my father’s gigs was always prime people watching.

 We leave the booth as the Kountry Kittens strike up “Cab Driver”.

 “Cut Throat!”
 Kevin shouts.
 Karen and I search for our sticks as he shoves quarters into the table.

 I am testing the weight of a stick – I like them heavy – when I am poked in the ribs.

 “Hey!”
 I shout.
-I pull my shirt away from my body to inspect a blue chalk circle.
+I pull my shirt out to inspect the blue chalk circle that now there.

 Karen points to the pool table, where Kevin is concentrating on the solid-stripe-solid arrangement of the balls in the rack.

 We run to the table as Kevin straightens up.

 “ – help but notice you,” Weirdo #1 is saying.

 “I said,” he shouts, “that I couldn’t help but notice you.”

 “Yeah,” the man shouts back.
 He leans casually on the pool table, Don Knotts playing James Dean.
 “So you wanna dance?”